Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

+In the strong electron-phonon coupling limit ($\lambda=0.602$), on the other hand, $E_\Delta$ is strongly nonmonotonic, increasing with $T$ in the low-$T$ limit.
+As is especially apparent from panel (c), the intermediate field region between $E_T$ and $E_\Delta$ has diminished dramatically so that the IMT appears as a fully single-stage transition, as often observed in correlated transition-metal oxides~\cite{janod,stoliar,zimmers,guenon,htkim}.
+In this limit, the strong low-energy excitations of acoustic phonons cause the IMT to bypass the CDW-like pseudo-gap state.
+We therefore make a prediction that the avalanche physics which controls the CDW threshold field $E_T$ is manifested in Mott insulators in a switching field $E_\Delta(T)$ that increases with $T$.
+We compare our results with the single-stage switching fields measured in TiS$_3$~\cite{randleACSnano,randleAPL2022} (blue circles).
+The agreement between theory and experiment is quite reasonable.
+Altogether, the $E_\Delta(T)$ behavior in the weak- and strong-coupling limits demonstrates a crossover between the quantum and thermal switching mechanisms as temperature is varied.

-We have demonstrated a quantum-avalanche mechanism as a generic scenario for the nonequilibrium IMT in gapped systems and anticipate rich physics by controlling hot-phonon effects.
-The existence of the in-gap ladder states may be directly verified experimentally by using transient electrical pulses of varying duration to control the amount of hot-phonon generation.
-While we have discussed this mechanism with electron-phonon coupling for the sake of robustness, the avalanche may also arise via coupling to more general bosonic excitations, such as the Goldstone modes associated with the order parameter responsible for opening of the charge gap.
+To conclude, we have established a quantum avalanche mechanism as a generic scenario for the nonequilibrium phase transition in correlated insulators.
+The proposed mechanism not only resolves the long-standing discrepancy between the observed and predicted switching fields in these materials, but also sheds new light on the origins of the crossover between the quantum and thermal scenarios in resistive transitions.
+The existence of the pseudo-gapped metallic states may be directly verified experimentally by using transient electrical pulses of varying duration to control the amount of hot-phonon generation.
+While we have discussed this mechanism with electron-phonon coupling, the avalanche may also arise via coupling to other bosonic excitations, such as the Goldstone modes associated with the order parameter responsible for the opening of the charge gap.
 Such a scenario may provide a more direct path for the destruction of the correlated gap.
 Here we have presented a minimal framework for the quantum avalanche that is fundamentally different from the Landau-Zener mechanism.
-Study of the avalanche with spatial inhomogeneity, and its interplay with disorder, is left for future research.
+The study of the avalanche with spatial inhomogeneity, and its interplay with disorder, is left for future research.

 \centerline{ \bf Methods}